Smirenost/person/README.rst

     There can be first_names like "Robert-Toby"
     A maximum of three first names is supported
-    There can be last_names like "Smith-Waterman" or "Große Brömer" Academic and peer titles are supported
-    Peer prepositions like "van", "de", "y", "vom" are supported
+    There can be last_names like "Smith-Waterman" or "Große Brömer" Academic titles like "Prof.", "MBA" or "Dr." are supported Peer prepositions like "van", "de", "y", "vom" are supported Peer titles like "Freifrau" or "Junker" are supported

 ..